-Royal College of Anaesthetists Guide to Core Training
+Royal College of Anaesthetists Guide to Stage 1 Training

 The ‘Novice’ Period

-The guide contains key documents and a step-by-step guide to help trainees get started on the training programme.
-It also contains all 82 e-learning sessions specifically written for novice trainees and additional learning resources/guidelines from the Association of Anaesthetists of Great Britain and Ireland (AAGBI), Resuscitation Council and Difficult Airway Society.
+The guide contains key documents and a step-by-step guide to help Doctors in Training (DiT) get started on the training programme.
+It also contains all 82 e-learning sessions specifically written for novice DiT and additional learning resources/guidelines from the Association of Anaesthetists of Great Britain and Ireland (AAGBI), Resuscitation Council and Difficult Airway Society.

 College registration and e-Portfolio

-All trainees are required to register with the Royal College of Anaesthetists (RCoA) and you can download a registration form from the RCoA website.
-Once registered, they will have access to the Lifelong Learning Platform, which should be used for all workbase placed assessments (WBPAs) and units of training, and will form the basis of your yearly Annual Review of Competence Progression (ARCP) review.
+All DiT are required to register with the Royal College of Anaesthetists (RCoA) and you can download a registration form from the RCoA website.
+Once registered, you will have access to the Lifelong Learning Platform (LLP), which should be used for all workplace-based assessments (WBPAs) and units of training, and will form the basis of your yearly Annual Review of Competence Progression (ARCP) review.

 Initial assessment of competence

 The initial assessment of competence (IAC) is the first anaesthesia training milestone for DiT.
 It signifies they have achieved a basic understanding of anaesthesia and are able to give anaesthetics at a level of supervision commensurate with their skills and the clinical case.
 It also means they can be added to the on-call rota for anaesthesia.

 However, the IAC is not a licence for independent anaesthetic practice.
 The key point is they are still under the supervision of a named consultant anaesthetist.
 The IAC is normally achieved within the first three to six months of the anaesthesia programme and the IAC doubles as the required assessments for the basis of anaesthetic practice.